ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 A progressively evolving test approach will be adopted i.e. a bottom up approach starting from individual API verification --> module level testing --> integration across modules --> End to end workflow testing

 ## 2.1 API Testing
-API testing will be done mainly via Test Automation.
-This will be done in 2 stages
+API testing will be carried out in 2 stages, both via Test Automation.
-1. Soap UI automation - This will be mainly to catch up with backlog and disclose bugs soon
+1. Soap UI automation - This approach is mainly to catch up with the backlog and disclose bugs soon, however this approach has disadvantages when the APIs undergo changes
-2. API test framework development and test automation - This will be a more generic framework, which will be more modular and less cost of maintenance
+2. API test framework development and test automation - This will be a more generic framework, that is bothe modular and comes with less cost of maintenance

 ### 2.1.1 API Test Framework
+In this approach the request and response APIs will be templatized.
+The input request API template will be parameterised via a data utility, which also prepares the expected response JSON file.
+The request is then posted to get the actual response.
+The actual and expected response JSONs are compared to verify the result.
+Data utility also handles the transliteration of input values.

 **<JYOTI - Document the API generic framework design here>**

 ### 2.1.2 Module level testing